selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 **What it sends for Moon Strike:**
 - Auth emails: email confirmation on register, password reset link (both triggered by Supabase Auth automatically when configured)
 - Order notification emails: boost complete, refund approved, refund denied (triggered by your backend on state transitions)
+- Admin 2FA OTP emails (triggered by backend on admin login)

 **How it works:**
 1. Create a free account at resend.com (100 emails/day free, 3,000/month)